Learn To Travel Like A Millennial

 Travellers of all ages, including myself, can learn a thing or two from millennial travellers.
 They are adventurous, fun, charitable, and savvy.
 Even though they are young, they are changing the face of travel.

 Check out this infographic with all the findings from this survey:

-Marriott Rewards Credit Card from Chase lets travelers earn accelerated Marriott Rewards points on all purchases to help you get the most of out of your travel.
+Marriott Rewards Credit Card from Chase lets travellers earn accelerated Marriott Rewards points on all purchases to help you get the most of out of your travel.
 Who doesn’t love free?
 No one!!
 Earn points towards free rooms or convert them into airline miles, shop with them, and more.
 You also don’t get charged foreign transaction fees when you use this card abroad.
-It also has an embedded chip, which is ohhhh so necessary when traveling to other countries.
+It also has an embedded chip, which is ohhhh so necessary when travelling to other countries.
 Do you like earning points to put towards your next trip?